Sir Greg Winter, CBE, FRS, FMedSci, HonFRCP

-Gregory is a member of the Medical Research Council’s Laboratory of Molecular Biology (LMB) in Cambridge, and a Fellow of Trinity College Cambridge.
-He has served LMB as a Head of Division, Deputy Director and Acting Director.
-His scientific career has almost entirely been based in Cambridge where his work included protein sequencing (aminoacyl tRNA synthetases) and nucleic acid sequencing (influenza virus).
-He later developed technologies for making humanised antibodies (by grafting hypervariable regions from rodent antibodies to human antibodies) and also for making human antibodies in bacteria (by use of antibody repertories and phage display technologies).
-Most of the therapeutic antibodies on the market were developed using methods devised by him.
-He was a Founder and Director of Cambridge Antibody Technology (acquired by AstraZeneca), a Founder and Director of Domantis (acquired by GSK) and more recently a Founder and Director of Bicycle Therapeutics.
+Greg is Master of Trinity College Cambridge and has served the Medical Research Council (MRC) Laboratory of Molecular Biology (LMB) as a Head of Division, Deputy Director and Acting Director.
+His scientific career has been based almost entirely in Cambridge where his work included protein sequencing and nucleic acid sequencing.
+He later developed technologies for making humanised antibodies and also for making human antibodies in bacteria.
+Most of the therapeutic antibodies on the market today have been developed using methods devised by him.
+Greg was a Founder and Director of Cambridge Antibody Technology (acquired by AstraZeneca), a Founder and Director of Domantis (acquired by GSK) and more recently a Founder and Director of Bicycle Therapeutics.
 Sir Gregory has received numerous international prizes and awards, and in 2004 was knighted for services to Molecular Biology.

 Professor Terence Rabbitts FRS, FMedSci